 Also, you get 1000 likes to use free day, which is like free money to spend!
 You should try to max your likes out because when you like someone’s tweet it creates a brand impression.
 Imagine creating 1000 brand impressions a day and how that much more engagement could lead to so many more conversions.
 Be sure you don’t do this mindlessly though, or you’ll get mindless engagements on your tweets that don’t result in any conversions.
 Instead, make sure to like good content produced by:

 And when you re-tweet, quote re-tweet instead so that you have the chance to add your personality and genius to other people’s content!

 4. Be your own ambassadors

 As social creatures, we like hearing from humans more than organizations because it feels more personal.
-Ask your staff to quote retweet your content and make sure they link to your account in their bios if they feel comfortable with it!
+Ask your staff to become unofficial or official brand ambassadors by quote retweeting your content and make sure they link to your account in their bios if they feel comfortable with it!

 5. Make a good first impression